City Guide for: Port Campbell, Victoria, Australia

 Airport

-The closest major international airport to the Great Ocean Road is **Melbourne Airport (MEL)**, also known as Tullamarine Airport.
-It's located approximately 100-150 kilometers from the eastern end of the Great Ocean Road (Torquay), depending on the route taken.
-From Melbourne Airport, you can rent a car and drive to the Great Ocean Road.
-Alternatively, you can take a Skybus service to Southern Cross Station in Melbourne city and then connect to a V/Line train to Geelong, where you can rent a car or join a tour.
-Avalon Airport (AVV) near Geelong is a smaller airport that may offer domestic flights and is closer to the start of the Great Ocean Road.
+The closest major international airport is **Melbourne Airport (MEL)**, located approximately 100-150 kilometers (62-93 miles) from the eastern starting point of the Great Ocean Road (Torquay).
+From the airport, you can rent a car and drive to the Great Ocean Road.
+Alternatively, you can take a Skybus to Southern Cross Station in Melbourne and then connect to a V/Line train or bus to Geelong, where you can then rent a car or join a tour.
+Avalon Airport (AVV) is closer to Geelong, but has fewer international flights.
+Car rental is available at both airports.

 Attractions